 You will see a bunch of camels resting or walking here.
-If you are lucky, you may see one running like I did.
+If you are lucky, you may see one running as I did.
 Go for a camel ride or just sit on the sandy banks lined with piles of stones.

-Sunrise at Sudama Setu on Gomti River
+Sunrise at Sudama Setu on the Gomti River in Dwarka City

-For sunrise, there is no better place than standing at Sudama Setu – the cable bridge joining the two edges of Gomti River.
+For sunrise, there is no better place than standing at Sudama Setu – the cable bridge joining the two edges of the Gomti River.
 This relatively new bridge has been built by the Reliance group.
 It is ticketed, so you have to wait for the ticket window to open in the morning to use it.

 You can also walk along the Gomti ghat and visit the small temples.
-Do see the Samudra Narayan temple at the edge of Gomti and the sea.
+Do visit the Samudra Narayan temple at the edge of Gomti and the sea.
 This is one of the oldest temples in the city.

-Sunset at the Dwarka beach
+Sunset at the beach

 The best place to see the sunset in Dwarka city is at the Badkeshwar Mahadev Temple.
 This is an ancient and small temple located on what must have been an island at some point in time.
 You can walk to this temple and have an unobstructed view of the sunset on the sea.

-I walked along the edge of the Dwarka city and looked at the rock formation on one side and tourists enjoying camel rides on the other.
+I walked along the edge of the city and looked at the rock formation on one side and tourists enjoying camel rides on the other.
 The black and white lighthouse stands tall at the other edge of the beach.
-It a perfect place to take pictures with the lighthouse.
+It is a perfect place to take pictures with the lighthouse.

-Visit the presiding deities of Dwarka
+Visit the presiding deities of Dwarka City

 Their temples are small and ordinary today.
 You may have to ask around to reach them.
-Siddheshwar Mahadev temple has a lovely lamp lighting ceremony in the evening.
+Siddheshwar Mahadev temple has a lovely lamp-lighting ceremony in the evening.
 There is an old stepwell next to the temple.
 Bhadrakali temple is on the main road and is surrounded by many other temples.

 Visit the Sharda Peeth

-Visit More Temples in Dwarka
+Visit More Temples in Dwarka City

-Some other interesting temples in Dwarka city include:
+Some other interesting temples include:

 - Swaminarayan Temple

-- ISCKON Temple
+- ISKCON Temple